michaelfromyeg/dotfiles/README.md

 # dotfiles

-Includes the dotfiles I use for nvim, WSL 2, ZSH, and PowerShell.
+This repository includes the dotfiles I use for vim, WSL 2, zsh, iTerm2, and VS Code, and PowerShell.
+It's goal is to work well for me as a developer, use consistent theming, and make me more productive overall.

-For any required software installations, I highly recommend using Chocolatey.
+For any required software installations, I highly recommend using Homebrew and Chocolatey.

+## Usage

+These are the steps to using the dotfiles in this repository.

+## Guide

+Here is how to set-up the key software involved in my development workflow.

+### vim

+Instructions for setting up my vim configuration; this will include:

+* ...
+* ...
+* ...

+## WSL 2

+Instructions for setting up my WSL 2 configuration; this will include:

+* ...
+* ...
+* ...

-## vim
+## zsh

-I use [ThePrimeagen's dotfile](https://github.com/erkrnt/awesome-streamerrc/tree/master/ThePrimeagen) with Neovim.

-To install YouCompleteMe, follow the README and then run this:

-`python install.py --clang-completer --all --msvc=15`
+Instructions for setting up my zsh configuration; this will include:

+* ...
+* ...
+* ...

+### iTerm2

+Instructions for setting up my iTerm2 configuration; this will include:

+* ...
+* ...
+* ...

+### PowerShell

+Instructions for setting up my PowerShell configuration; this will include:

+* ...
+* ...
+* ...

-## VS Code
+### VS Code

 I use Settings Sync, a newly added VS Code feature, but I've included my settings as well.

+## Contributing

+Suggestions are always welcome.
+Don't hestitate to get in touch.